-The first 13 bytes after the magic header describe the blob and resource indices as follows:
+The first 13 bytes after the magic header denote a global header.
+The global header consists of:

 - A u8 denoting the number of blob sections, blob\sections\count. - A u32 denoting the length of the blob index, blob\index\length. - A u32 denoting the total number of resources in this data, resources\count. - A u32 denoting the length of the resources index, resources\index\length.